rankirokz-prog/shubhdin/localization/SHUBHDIN-LANGUAGE-BIBLE.md

 Bengali answer is the one a pattern-matcher would have got wrong, because it keeps the word the other two rejected.

+## 9.3c METHOD NOTE — "zero hits" means different things in different corpora

+**This is the most important methodological lesson in the project and it applies to every future language.**

+In Gujarati and Marathi — rich online corpora — zero published hits for પૂનમાંત and मेलन was **evidence of coinage**.
+Both were words Claude had constructed, and both were changed on that evidence.

+Assamese jyotish content online is thin.
+Zero hits there is **absence of corpus, not absence of usage**, and does NOT by itself justify a change.

+**Where Assamese attestation runs out, fall back on the register-consistency principle** established with HIGH confidence by the AS-6 tithi finding:
+**Assamese jyotish imports the Sanskrit/Bengali register wholesale.** Every Assamese astrology page found uses Sanskrit-register vocabulary in Assamese orthography — জ্যোতিষ শাস্ত্ৰ, অধিপতি গ্ৰহ, নক্ষত্ৰ.

+Consequence: **Assamese carries more register-consistency rulings and fewer direct citations than any other language here.** Each is the best available answer and each is labelled honestly.
+One printed panjika or one native reader would convert most MEDIUMs to HIGH — or overturn them, which is equally valuable.
+Worth acquiring post-ship.

 ## 9.7 ASSAMESE CONSTITUTION (অসমীয়া)

 **Language 9.
 Shipped for representation of Northeast India, not commercial